-- 2 packages active dry yeast (or 4 teaspoons instant yeast)
+- 2 packages active dry yeast or 4 teaspoons instant yeast

 - 1/2 cup water

-- 1/2 cup milk, scalded and then cooled
+- 1/2 cup milk

-- 1/2 cup sugar
+- 1/2 cup granulated sugar

 - 1 teaspoon salt

-- 2 eggs
+- 2 eggs large

-- 1/2 cup margarine
+- 1/2 cup butter

 - 4 1/2 to 5 cups all purpose flour

 - Preheat the oven to 350 degrees Fahrenheit.
 Bake the rolls for 25 minutes or so.

-Ice as desired.
+- Ice as desired.
 My mother’s icing was just a simple combination of powdered sugar, milk, and a teaspoon of vanilla.
 Use as much milk as you would like to make the icing as thin as you like.